samuelprince7/PyTorch-Transfer-Learning-Image-Classifier/README.md

 # PyTorch-Transfer-Learning-Image-Classifier
 This is the final capstone project from the ‘AI Programming with Python’ Nanodegree certification issued by Udacity.
 In this final project, I built a software program that preforms Neural Network transfer learning with PyTorch.
-The project details are submitted in the README file.
 Project Details:
 ● coded in Python & PyTorch to generate Data Transformations for data.
 ● preformed transfer learning using PyTorch's torchvision.models (vgg16 & densenet161) to generate & train a Neural Network on the Data Transformations.